wjschne/apaquarto/README.md

 - The jou (journal) mode in .pdf is better supported.
 - Setting the `mask` field to true will mask all citations listed in the `masked-citations` field.
+- Numbered lines available in .docx and .pdf formats when the `numbered-lines` field is set to `true`.

 [Version History](NEWS.md)